Garrana/MEAArc/README.md

 # Scope of work
 partner is expected to deliver the following activities with the agreed customers

-estimated time is only for guidance purposes
+please note : estimated time is only for guidance purposes

-Deliver Hybrid Cloud Overview ( 1- Azure hybrid cloud overview )  - 120 mins\
+   1- Deliver Hybrid Cloud Overview ( 1- Azure hybrid cloud overview )  - 120 mins\
-Deliver Azure Arc Overview ( 2 – Azure Arc overview  ) - 60 mins\
+   2- Deliver Azure Arc Overview ( 2 – Azure Arc overview  ) - 60 mins\
-Deliver Azure Arc Demo - 60 mins\
+   3- Deliver Azure Arc Demo - 60 mins\
-Pilot Planning Session – 90 mins\
+   4- Pilot Planning Session – 90 mins\
-Pilot Implementation (Arc Onboarding - 10-20 VMs) 12 hours
+   5- Pilot Implementation (Arc Onboarding - 10-20 VMs) 12 hours
-Advanced Azure Arc Plan – 120 mins\
+   6- Advanced Azure Arc Plan – 120 mins\

-## DEMO - Azure Arc enabled Servers
+## Deliver Azure Arc Demo

 the purpose of the demo is to deliver a hands on experience to the customer for on-boarding a server using Azure Arc